 The kind of tools that have helped enormously with his recovery and which he wishes he’d known earlier.

-If you recognise that you are juggling too many plates and that it would be wise to stop, de-stress and re-boot, then joining Mike’s Men’s Getaway to Marrakesh in March 2020 could be a wonderful first step in self care.
+If you recognise that you are juggling too many plates and that it would be wise to stop, de-stress and re-boot, then joining in some yoga classes designed for Men would be a great first step.

-The 3 day wellbeing getaway has been designed with modern Dads in mind and will set you up to start the next decade as a healthier version of you; and you’ll bring home tools to keep you on a positive self care trajectory.
+The 3 day wellbeing getaway has been designed with modern parents in mind and will set you up to create a healthier version of you; plus you’ll bring home yoga, mindfulness, movement and meditation tools to keep you on a positive self care trajectory.

 We’re at a pivotal time in history right now.
 The world needs men who can create a safe space for others but who also know how to express their own true concerns and desires.